Our Blog8 EV Myths in India Everyone Should Stop Believing

 Fact: Even on India’s coal-heavy grid, EVs produce far less CO₂ per km than petrol cars.

 • A recent IIT–ICCT (Indian Institute of Technology – International Council on Clean Transportation) study finds that Indian EVs emit up to 38% less CO₂ (life-cycle) than equivalent petrol cars.
-Burning a litre of petrol emits approx. 2.3 kg of CO₂, whereas an EV drawing from India’s grid (approx. 0.79 kg CO₂ per kWh) results in much lower per-km emissions.
+Burning a litre of petrol emits approximately 2.3 kg of CO₂, whereas an EV drawing from India’s grid (approx. 0.79 kg CO₂ per kWh) results in much lower per-km emissions.

 • Moreover, India is rapidly decarbonizing power, with renewables now exceeding 50% of capacity.
 As the grid gets cleaner, EVs become even greener.
 Experts warn that delaying EV adoption only locks in more emissions from petrol cars